Every SEO professional worth their salt knows that links (along with content) are the backbone of SEO.

 7. Directory Submissions (or a Directory Submissions Service)

-Directory submission services love to tell you that you will get great traction and gains from their links.
+Directory submission services love to tell you that you will get great traction from their links.

 “We’ll help increase your Google rankings!!” they will say.